Skip to main content

 Informed consent following genetic counseling is strongly recommended.

-The right time is different for every individual.
-An individual’s current medical status, personal experience with cancer, and general readiness for genetic information all influence the decision to be tested.
+The right time depends on the individual.
+An individual’s age, current medical status, personal experience with cancer, and general readiness for genetic information all influence the decision to be tested.
 Having an open dialogue with individuals about these topics can assist with shared decision-making.

-Individuals with a positive result have a pathogenic or likely pathogenic variant detected in the BMPR1A or SMAD4 gene and a diagnosis of JPS.1 A positive result does not mean that an individual has a diagnosis of polyps or cancer.
+Individuals with a positive result have a pathogenic or likely pathogenic variant detected in the BMPR1A or SMAD4 gene and a diagnosis of JPS.1 A positive result does not mean that an individual has a diagnosis of polyps or will develop cancer.
 Pathogenic and likely pathogenic variants in BMPR1A and SMAD4 have an autosomal dominant pattern of inheritance, meaning that first-degree relatives have a 50% chance to also be positive for this result.
-Specific risk information will be provided in the result report, and you can visit our website at QuestHereditaryCancer.com for more information.
+Specific risk information will be provided in the result report.
+Visit the website QuestHereditaryCancer.com for more information.

 The National Comprehensive Cancer Network (NCCN®) provides up-to-date surveillance and management recommendations for individuals with a positive result.1